How to Become a Computer Programmer

 1. Evaluate your current skill, education, and experience level.

-2. Narrow down an industry of interest.
+2. Narrow down your industries of interest.

 3. Decide what style of education and training works best for you.